btdonovan/ansible_example/README.md

-This private repository stores ansible inventory, roles, and playbooks for a linux training Lab.
+This repository stores ansible inventory, roles, and playbooks for a linux training Lab.

 Tests for configuration changes will occur in a testing branch.
 The Master